GaalexxC/nginxubuntu-php7/README.md

 - Optional php.ini updated and secured (recommended)

-- Generates 2048 Diffie-Hellman for TLS if it doesnt exist (recommended)(OpenSSL required)
+- Generates 2048 Diffie-Hellman for TLS if it doesnt exist (required)(OpenSSL required)

 - Editable options see below